 No maintenance is required.
-It is recommended that the BBM charge level be periodically checked using the Gas Gauge function in GAM (see the Global Array Manager Client Software Installation Guide and User Manual).
+However, we recommend that the BDIMM charge level be periodically checked using the Gas Gauge function in GAM please refer to the Global Array Manager Client Software Installation Guide and User Manual.

-Removing the BBM
+Removing the BDIMM

-The BBM only needs to be removed if the Lithium-Ion battery no longer accepts a charge properly (Lithium-Ion battery life expectancy is approximately 1-1/2 years), or if the BBM is being salvaged from a controller that has failed.
+The BDIMM only needs to be removed if the lithium-ion battery no longer accepts a charge properly (lithium battery life expectancy is approximately 1-1/2 years), or if the BDIMM is being salvaged from a controller that has failed.